✨ Health insurance, now in PayFit - learn more

 How much holiday you receive is normally set out in your employment contract.

-Most UK workers with fixed-hour contracts are entitled to a minimum of 5.6 weeks' annual leave per year, capped at 28 days paid unless a company offers an additional amount.
-It is important to note that bank and public holidays CAN be included in the 5.6 weeks.
+Most UK workers with fixed-hour contracts are entitled to a minimum of 5.6 weeks’ annual leave per year, capped at 28 days paid, unless the company offers an additional amount.
+It is important to note that bank and public holidays CAN be included in this amount.

 UK workers on non-fixed or irregular hours are entitled to a percentage of annual leave for every hour they work, and there’s a specific way of working out holiday pay for zero hour contracts.

-You can use our simple annual leave calculator below to determine the amount of entitlement an employee would get for the number of days they work.
+You can use our simple, free annual leave calculator below to determine the amount of entitlement an employee would get for the number of days they work.

-You can use it as both full-time and part-time annual leave calculator
+You can use it as both a full-time and part-time leave calculator.

-For a basic annual leave calculation for a UK allowance, you simply multiply the number of days you work on average each week by 5.6.
+For a basic leave calculation for a UK allowance, you simply multiply the number of days worked on average each week by 5.6.

 5 days x 5.6 weeks = 28 days